snabbco/snabb/README.md

 ## Note on libc

-Lots of system calls have glibc wrappers, some of these are trivial some less so.
-In particular some of them expose different ABIs, so we try to avoid, just using kernel ABIs as these have long term support. `strace` is your friend.
+Lots of system calls have glibc wrappers, some of these are trivial some less so, and some are broken.
+In particular some of them expose different ABIs, so we try to avoid these, just using kernel ABIs as these have long term support and we are not trying to be compatible as we are using a different language. `strace` is your friend.

-Currently I have done little testing on other C libraries that will help iron out these differences, but I intend to support at least uclibc and Musl eventually, which should help remove any glibc-isms.
+Currently I have done little testing on other C libraries that will help iron out these differences, but I intend to support at least uClibc and Musl eventually, which should help remove any glibc-isms.
+However I cannot currently (July 2012) build luajit head on uClibc, and it builds but segfaults most of the time under Musl.

 ### System calls